jolocom/Stacks-did-method/docs/DID_Method_Spec.md

 Understanding how Blockstack DIDs operate requires understanding how Blockstack names operate.
 Fundamentally, a Blockstack DID is defined as a pointer to a *BNS name registered by an address*.
 The lifecycle of a Blockstack DID is therefore tied to the lifecycle of it's underlying BNS name.

 The Blockstack naming system differentiates between two types of names (and by extension, two types of resulting DIDs), *on-chain* and *off-chain* (elaborated on in the following subsections).
-Both on-chain and off-chain names (as well as the resulting DIDs) can be resolved to a set of singing keys, as well as additional metadata, using the BNS smart cntract, and the Gaya storage network, as outlined in section 3.
+Both on-chain and off-chain names (as well as the resulting DIDs) can be resolved to a set of singing keys, as well as additional metadata, using the BNS smart contract, and the Gaya storage network, as outlined in section 3.

-## 1.2 On-Chain DIDs
+## 1.2 On-chain DIDs

 *On-chain DIDs* are based on [BNS names](https://docs.stacks.co/build-apps/references/bns#organization-of-bns), the records for which are stored and managed on the blockchain.
 The ownership / state of these names is managed by the BNS smart contract, and can be read / updated by interacting with the deployed smart contract directly (e.g. by calling the [`name-update`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L657) or [`name-resolve`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L928) functions).

-The BNS contract associates a number of properties with each registered name, such as the name's current owner (i.e. a [Stacks address](https://docs.stacks.co/understand-stacks/accounts)), the registration and expiry dates, as well the correponding DNS zone file (created and broadcasted by the name owner) which can be used to retrieve further information associated with the name (for further details please reffer to the [BNS documentation](https://docs.stacks.co/build-apps/references/bns)).
+The BNS contract associates a number of properties with each registered name, such as the name's current owner (i.e. a [Stacks address](https://docs.stacks.co/understand-stacks/accounts)), the registration and expiry dates, as well the corresponding DNS zone file (created and broadcasted by the name owner) which can be used to retrieve further information associated with the name (for further details please refer to the [BNS documentation](https://docs.stacks.co/build-apps/references/bns)).
 The associated DNS zone file is expected to include a `URI` resource record, pointing to a signed [JSON Web Token](https://datatracker.ietf.org/doc/html/rfc7519) (JWT).
 The JWT is also expected to include a public key which hashes to the address of the current owner, and can be used to verify the associated signature.

 A resolvable Stacks v2 DID can be derived for any on-chain name by concatenating two pieces of information: